Brandenburg (ballet): Development

 After Robbins used Bach's music for his 1971 ballet The Goldberg Variations, he did not use the composer's works again until his later life, when three of his last four ballets were set to Bach.
 The other two ballets were A Suite of Dances and 2 and 3 Part Inventions.
 Robbins began working on Brandenburg in 1995.
 On the music, he said, "I find the richness [of Bach] very, very exciting, thrilling, and disturbing in a way...
 It doesn't seem like something by an old man...
 He's taking strange journeys while searching out all the things he wants to find out".
-With his poor health, Robbins worked on and off for two years to complete the ballet, during which he had mitral valve replacement surgery.
+With his poor health, Robbins worked on and off for two years to complete the ballet, during which he had mitral valve replacement surgery, shown symptoms of Parkinson's disease, and had issues with balancing as a result of a fall.
 In early 1997, he felt well enough to focus on completing Brandenburg, While working on the ballet, Robbins declared, "I feel I have one more big ballet in me."

+Robbins began developing the ballet as a pas de deux for two New York City Ballet principal dancers, Lourdes Lopez and Nikolaj Hübbe.
+Though Robbins usually inform the dancers the synopsis of the ballet from the outset, he did not tell the pair whether the pas de deux was an experiment or part of a bigger piece.
+He then brought in another pair of principal dancers, Wendy Whelan and Peter Boal, along with the corps de ballet.